top of page

 Welcome to The Grapevine House in Aegina!

 It is a place to share, to inspire, to experience in many different ways, all year round.
-Spending time in the Grapevine House, you will discover the island of Aegina in a slightly different light, meet some of its inhabitants and take part in as many projects and activities relating to the art of crafts as you wish.
+Spending time in the Grapevine House, you will discover the island of Aegina in a slightly different light, meet some of its inhabitants and take part in as many projects and activities relating to art and crafts.

 The Grapevine house is about 1.5 km from the port and town of Aegina.
 You can easily walk to the centre, its shops, bars and restaurants.
 If you come with a car or decide to rent one, you can park it in the property.